What is Brexit?

 Decision of the United Kingdom to exit the European Union

-The Withdrawal Agreement establishes the terms of the UK’s departure from the EU.
-It ensures that the withdrawal will happen in an orderly manner and offers legal certainty once the Treaties and EU law cease to apply to the UK.
-The Withdrawal Agreement covers all elements of the UK’s withdrawal from the EU including citizens’ rights, the financial settlement, a Protocol on Ireland and Northern Ireland, a transition period, Protocols on Gibraltar and Cyprus, as well as a range of other separation issues.
+The Withdrawal Agreement established the terms of the UK’s departure from the EU.
+It ensures that the withdrawal happens in an orderly manner and offers legal certainty once the Treaties and EU law cease to apply to the UK.
+The Withdrawal Agreement covers all elements of the UK’s withdrawal from the EU including citizens’ rights, the financial settlement, a Protocol on Ireland and Northern Ireland, a transition period (1/2/2020-31/12/2020), Protocols on Gibraltar and Cyprus, as well as a range of other separation issues.

-Negotiations took place on a phased basis, with the negotiations primarily addressing three main baskets of withdrawal issues:
+The negotiations primarily addressed three main pillars of withdrawal issues: